mathminx/My-Portfolio/README.md

 The image below shows the landing page, with navigation links (in the upper right corner) that scroll to the section having the same name as the link selected.

+The About Me section is show below the page header.

 ![Header Navigation Menu](https://user-images.githubusercontent.com/122234007/215367942-72e85f3c-6c90-4179-8d19-2a744261611b.png)

+The image below shows the My Work.
+All images in this section have hyperlinks that open the webpage shown in the selected image.

 ![My Work](https://user-images.githubusercontent.com/122234007/215368003-16bc920f-f12d-4563-89f3-324ca3b3161c.png)